 Here are 9 fail-safe ways to augment and engage with your follower base by pulling from followers that you already know and who already trust and appreciate you and your music…

-1. It’s time to get serious about your newsletter.
+1. Get serious about your newsletter.

+You probably spend more energy on social media but you should shore up your email if you haven’t.
 Don’t fret if you don’t have one yet.
 You can easily use MailChimp to set one up!

 Send your newsletter out once per month.
 Be sure to be consistent.
 Track the effectiveness of your newsletter by monitoring your open, forward, and bounce rates.
-Read my Guide it WILL Help you craft a great one.
+Read my Guide it WILL help you craft a great one.

 2. Sift through your email inbox and outbox